-Your 2018 renewal options
+Your 2020 plan options

-- If you are looking for coverage options and you currently have a grandfathered or grandmothered plan, you should talk to an agent to weigh your options.
-It’s important to keep in mind if you cancel your current plan, we will not be able to sell you a new one.
+If you are looking for a different health plan, you should talk to an agent about your options.
+Keep in mind, if you cancel your grandfathered or grandmothered plan that same plan will not be available to enroll in again.

 Frequently asked questions

-- Once logged in, click on “My Benefits” in the main menu.
+- Once logged in, click on My Benefits in the main menu.

-- Scroll down the page and look for the header “Additional Benefit Information.”
+- Scroll down the page and look for Additional Benefit Information.
 Click on "General +" under that heading.